juleshansen/oop/individual/individual.md

 <details>
   <summary>**Hint/Spoiler Alert**: We would prefer you to try designing that class on your own, but if you feel lost at this point, **click on this** to see a list of steps you could take to design your code.</summary>
-- Decide what structure you would use as a register to store/remember shapes in `ShapeFactory` so that you can recall shapes by their `key` later ?<br/>
+- Decide what structure you would use as a register to store/remember shapes in `ShapeFactory` so that you can recall shapes by their `key` later?<br/>
 - Add some temporary code in `parse()` that just creates some test shapes like in **Part 1** (no parsing the file at all) and stores them in that register.<br/>
 - Implement method `draw()` to pull shapes from the register and draws them using `gui`.<br/>
 - Use the code above to test the general behavior of your register.<br/>